onkolahmet/ToDoApp/README.md

 # Functionality of the app
 - User can create numerous of custom lists and add or deletes an item from these lists.
-- In a further time they can revisit these lists and make adjustments on them if they wish to since data is dynamically rendered by EJS files.
+- In a further time users can revisit these lists and make adjustments on them if they wish to since data is dynamically rendered through the relationship between EJS files and app.js .
-- For creating a custom todo list you can just add lists' name to the end of the URL.
+- For creating a custom todo list user can add list's name to the end of the URL.
-- If user want to name the custom list as work, after adding that name to the URL will result as:
+- For instance, if the user wants to name the custom list as work, after adding that name to the URL will result as:
 - http://todoapp-onkolahmet.herokuapp.com/work